-The Meadows is a four bedroomed detached house, which has been specifically adapted to suit the needs of a children's home, for the accommodation of four young people of both sex between the ages of 7 and 17 years old on admission.
+Douglas House is a two bedroomed detached house, which has been specifically adapted to suit the needs of a children's home, for the accommodation of two young people of both sex between the ages of 7 and 17 years old on admission.
 The accommodation is decorated to a high standard, which is conducive to providing a friendly and homely atmosphere.

-The home has four young people's bedrooms with two family bathrooms.
+The home has two young people's bedrooms, a staff sleep in and a family bathroom upstairs.
 We recognize the importance of the need for both companionship and privacy.
-We have one large lounge, which is aesthetically pleasing and comfortable.
-The kitchen is fully fitted, with all the modern appliances.
-The home has an open dining area where the young people can benefit from the family experiences that are had when eating a meal.
-There is also an additional conservatory for the young people to relax in.
-Upstairs there is a staff office/sleep in room and downstairs a manager's office/sleep in room.
+We have one open plan large lounge, which is aesthetically pleasing and comfortable and dining area where the young people can benefit from the family experiences that are had when eating a meal.
+The home has a fully fitted kitchen, with all the modern appliances and a conservatory.
+There is also a conservatory which operates as a staff office and sleep in room.